libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 ### S.10.4 Include order

 Group includes in the order below, separated by blank lines.
-Within each group, `clang-format` sorts alphabetically — do not do it manually.
+Within each group, `clang-format` sorts alphabetically, do not do it manually.

 1. C standard library headers, using `<>` (`<cstdint>`, `<cstring>`)
 2. C third-party headers, using `<>` (`<minimp3.h>`)